-We’re continuing to diversify our content portfolio with deepset in order to drive the next stage of their growth.
-In the coming months, we’re looking to promote their most recent product, deepset Cloud, more actively: following our established strategy, we’ll get qualified leads for deepset Cloud to help the company grow its commercial offering and increase revenue.
+We’re continuing to diversify our content portfolio with deepset in order to drive the next stage of its growth.
+In the coming months, we’re looking to promote its most recent product, deepset Cloud, more actively: following our established strategy, we’ll get qualified leads for deepset Cloud to help the company grow its commercial offering and increase revenue.

 At the same time, we’ll continue working on technology marketing, to enable users who have problems that can be solved with applied NLP to find the right solution.
 By explaining industry best practices and sharing useful opinions, we’ll create more content to illustrate how the new language technologies that deepset leverages can solve many pain points.